Share on social media

 Find More Watercooler Picks

-This series depicts the political fight over the ratification of the Equal Rights Amendment (commonly known as the ERA) during the 1970s, from the point of view of the women leading the movements for and against it.
+A historical drama that delves deep into the political fight over the ratification of the Equal Rights Amendment during the 1970s, Mrs America sheds light on the personal lives and points of view of the women leading the movements for and against it.

 Starring Cate Blanchett, Rose Byrne, Uzo Aduba, Sarah Paulson, Tracey Ullman, Margo Martindale, John Slattery, Elizabeth Banks, and James Marsden.
 Created and co-written by Dahvi Waller (Mad Men).
 Written and directed by Anna Boden and Ryan Fleck (Captain Marvel).